 Of course, not all tuna comes from a can, and some of the tastiest tuna fish recipes are made using tuna steaks.
 Making grilled tuna steaks is easy and delicious.
 Grease your grill rack, and cook the fish directly over medium coals uncovered.
 How long you cook it will depend on the thickness of your fillet— plan on about 4 to 6 minutes per 1/2 inch.
 Flip the tuna halfway through the cooking.
 For more information on selecting and cooking tuna, visit Better Homes and Gardens.

 You’ve had tuna salad before, but have you had it like this?
 This recipe combines tuna, chopped olives, canned artichoke hearts, low-fat mayo, lemon juice and fresh oregano to create a truly unique and healthy tuna recipe.
 Try eating it on bread, with crackers, or just piled on top of crisp romaine leaves.

 5. Tuna Pizza

-If you like pizza, but don’t want all of the calories and fat, try this high protein tuna fish recipe.
+If you like pizza, but don’t want all of the saturated fat of sausage or pepperoni, try this high-protein tuna fish recipe.
 Take a whole wheat tortilla, smear it with 2 tablespoons of pizza sauce, then cover it with 1 can’s worth of tuna.
 Slice up some mushrooms, red peppers and onions and layer these over the tuna.
 Season to taste with spices like salt, pepper, basil, oregano or garlic.
-Sprinkle a small layer of low-fat mozzarella over the top and bake for about 6-8 minutes at 350 F. For other unique recipes for tuna fish, visit bodybuilding.com.
+Sprinkle a small layer of low-fat mozzarella over the top and bake for about 6-8 minutes at 350 F. For other unique recipes for tuna fish, visit Bodybuilding.com.